 To send an offer from a friend's profile:

-Once you confirm the trade, the offer will be complete.
+Once you confirm the trade, the offer will be sent.

 Any tradable items in your inventory.

 Note that you cannot include Steam Wallet funds in a trade or trade offer.
 If someone sends you a trade offer claiming to include Steam Wallet funds it may be a scam.
 You can report scammers using the "Report Violation" link on their profile.

 When you receive a trade offer, your mailbox in the top right corner of the Steam interface will turn green.
 To see the offer, click on the mailbox and select “pending trade offer”.
 You can also view pending offers and your offer history from the Trade Offers page in your Inventory.

 No. Items in a trade offer remain in your inventory until an offer is accepted or cancelled.

 Yes.
 You can send more than one offer containing the same items.
 When an offer is accepted any other pending offers with the same items will change from pending to inactive and be moved into your Offer History.